durganmcbroom/durganmcbroom/README.md

 ### Welcome!

-Im a hobyist fullstack but manly Kotlin/Java Framework and Application developer.
+Im a hobbyist fullstack but manly Kotlin/Java Framework and Application developer.
 I love playing Ultimate (Frisbee), Ice Hockey, Jazz with friends and petting my dog 🐕!

 ### Want to know what im doing?